nabhakumthekar/twitch-search/README.md

-Steps to run:
+Steps to run on local:
 1. npm install
 2. bower install
 3. grunt server

 Description:
 1. I have created single page web application which uses Twitch's search API.
-2. For pagination purpose I am sending offset and limit in the URl which fetches 10 records at a time.
+2. For pagination purpose I am sending offset and limit in the URL which fetches 10 records at a time.
 3. Responsive UI support is provided for ipad pro (1024 by 1366).

 Known issues: